libriscv/rvscript/README.md

 - Will you add support for SIMD-like instructions for RISC-V?
 	- Definitely.
 The extension isn't finalized yet, but if I think it's close to the real thing I'll do it.
 It should make it possible to implement most vector functions in the script, but benchmarking is needed.
 - I'm unable to build one of the projects because of missing files.
 	- If you're having problems with missing files, you might not have initialized all git submodules in the project.
 All the `ext` folders contain sub-projects.
-You can explicitl initialize these folders by going into each of them and running `git submodule update --init`.
+You can explicitly initialize these folders by going into each of them and running `git submodule update --init`.
 - I'm worried about the impact on the performance from the ever-growing larger binaries, especially when using string formatting.
 	- So far I haven't noticed any performance degradation from this, although I did notice when I enabled C++ exceptions.
 Don't use GC-sections as a band-aid - I've never seen it improve performance.
 - I have real-time requirements.
 	- As long as pausing the script to continue later is an option, you will not have any trouble.
 Just don't pause the script while it's in a thread and then accidentally vmcall into it from somewhere else.
 This will clobber all registers and you can't resume the machine later.
 You can use preempt provided that it returns to the same thread again (although you are able to yield back to a thread manually).
 There are many options where things will be OK.
 In my engine all long-running tasks are running on separate machines, alone.
+- I need to share more than 2GB memory with my machines.
+	- One thing to keep in mind is that the immediate instructions in RISC-V have a certain range that if exceeded requires you to rebuild everything with a separate, less efficient machine model.
+Not recommended.
+Instead, you should just be spamming more machines.
+They cost around 4-5k memory each and you can share anything you want with each machine, even the binary pages.
+This is already done as an example in this repository.